dd9jn/rfc4880bis/crypto-refresh.md

 An implementation adding padding to an OpenPGP stream SHOULD place such a packet:

-- At the end of a v5 Transferable Public Key that is transferred over an encrypted channel (see {{transferable-public-keys}})
+- At the end of a v5 Transferable Public Key that is transferred over an encrypted channel (see {{transferable-public-keys}}).

 - As the last packet of an Optionally Padded Message within an AEAD Encrypted Data Packet (see {{openpgp-messages}}).

 An implementation MUST be able to process padding packets anywhere else in an OpenPGP stream, so that future revisions of this document may specify further locations for padding.